denababaie/restaurant/README.md

 An overall responsiveness improvement is needed for the website.

 **UX Design**
-* To improve user experience, the Menu search bar should be place on the active page itself and not in the navigation bar.
+* To improve user experience, the Menu search bar should be placed on the active page itself and not in the navigation bar.
 * Improve "opening" & "closing" hours' overall UX Design.

-**PROJECT LINK**
+## PROJECT LINK
 [99 Restaurant](https://albeadamit.github.io/restaurant/)